DLR-VF/UrMoAC/docs/Installation.md

 ## Download the latest release
 The easiest way is to download the latest release.
 It should contain everything needed to run the software.

-As UrMoAC is a Java application, the most simple way to obtain a valid version is to download the latest release from [https://github.com/DLR-VF/UrMoAC/releases](https://github.com/DLR-VF/UrMoAC/releases).
+As UrMoAC is a Java application, the simplest way to obtain a valid version is to download the latest release from [https://github.com/DLR-VF/UrMoAC/releases](https://github.com/DLR-VF/UrMoAC/releases).

 ## Install using Maven